 - There are no extra costs involved in data sharing, but from time-to-time Vodafone does offer some benefits.

-The main benefit lies in having one, easy-to-manage bill with Vodafone.
+The main benefit lies in having one, easy-to-manage bill with Vodafone, plus the option to save up to 20% on your phone bill.
 If you have family members on current plans with Vodafone, you’ll need to transfer ownership to a single account holder in order to bundle your services.
 You can transfer ownership online, over the phone, or at any Vodafone store.
 So if you’ve got multiple devices spread across the whole family, it makes sense to pay them all off at once.

 Optus Family Mobile Plans